CVS Health to close hundreds of drugstores

 CVS Health will close hundreds of drugstores over the next three years, as the retail giant adjusts to changing customer needs and converts to new store formats.

-The company said Thursday that it has been evaluating population changes, customer buying patterns and future health needs to “ensure it has the right kinds of stores in the right locations.”
+CVS said it has been evaluating population changes, customer buying patterns and future health needs to “ensure it has the right kinds of stores in the right locations.”

-A statement from the company didn’t say where the store closures would take place.
+No details about where the closing will occur were released by CVS Thursday.

-CVS Health expects to take an impairment charge of between $1 billion and $1.2 billion in the fourth quarter for the closures.
-That charge won’t affect the company’s earnings forecast.
+The explosive growth of online shopping has blunted the need for customers to shop at the thousands of locations run by drugstore chains like CVS and Walgreens.
+That trend worsened at the start of the COVID-19 pandemic with so many customers hunkered down at home.

 They also are expanding the health care services they provide.